Veer-With-Us/webapp/README.md

-# Sigma Outbox
+# Veer
-A simple React app for sending your employees 'merits'.
+Veer is an educational tool for young entrepreneurs.

 ## Stack
 - Node/Express